Do Dogs Need Vegetables In Their Diet?

 There are great health benefits from eating vegetables.
 They provide essential vitamins, minerals, and dietary fiber, which helps to keep the digestive system running properly.
 Additionally, some vegetables contain antioxidants which can help to protect the body from disease.

-When it comes to feeding your dogs veg make sure it is finely chopped to aid in digestion and only allow about 20% of veg in your dog’s diet.
+When it comes to feeding your dog vegetables, make sure it is finely chopped or grated to aid in digestion, and only allow about 20% of vegetable matter in your dog’s diet.